 There are many more swims to consider and many more photographs already taken and meditations written.
 If it isn't recorded, it is still real.
 In the meantime do follow my photos and stories on Instagram (@rewildingchloe) you'll find many, many photos and vids of the sea just after I've been in, sometimes there are pauses just to make sure that this social sharing medium doesn't frame life, it's mine to frame.

-In the meantime, I encourage you to be courageous and find your horizon, and as all the women in my family say when looking to get out into the inclement weather from my great grandmother to my mother...
+In the meantime, I encourage you to be courageous and find your horizon, and as all the women in my extended family say when looking to get out into the inclement weather from the great grandmothers to my mother...

 'You'll never regret it'